I Was Nineteen

 I Was Nineteen (Ich war neunzehn) is a 1968 East German film produced by Konrad Wolf for the DEFA studio.

-It tells the story of a young German, Gregor Hecker (Jaecki Schwarz), who fled the Nazis with his parents to Moscow and now, in early 1945, returns to Germany as a lieutenant in the Red Army.
+The film tells the story of a young German, Gregor Hecker (Jaecki Schwarz), who fled the Nazis with his parents to Moscow and now, in early 1945, returns to Germany as a lieutenant in the Red Army.
 The film strives to maintain an aura of authenticity and pay homage to history by intersplicing fictional sequences with real documentary sequences and having references to popular/well-known music and literature at the time.
 The film depicts the personal experiences of the director Konrad Wolf and of his friend Vladimir Gall in fictionalized form and deals with themes of the meaning of "homeland".

 During its original run, it sold 3,317,966 tickets.

 Cast

 Plot

 On 16 April 1945, Gregor Hecker and his small squad follow in the wake of the 48th Army's westward advance from Brandenburg through the river Oder.
 This is the first time the young Soviet officer has returned to his homeland since he and his parents immigrated to Moscow when he was eight years old.
 He returns to his homeland as a stranger.

 They arrive in Bernau, which is under occupation by Soviet armored personnel, where Hecker is quickly named commandant of the city.
 With the help of a handful of people, he tries to bring about order by establishing the authority of the Communist Party.

 Hecker’s department finds living accommodations for the staff.
 They then come across a surprised German Army Inspectorate.
 The German Etappenmajor Behring wants to surrender to the Soviet forces properly, but his phone call to his superiors is believed to be a prank call.

 In Sachsenhausen, Hecker and Sascha Ziganjuk (Alexey Eybozhenko) meet their leader, Wadim Gejman (Vasily Livanov).
 He is trying to save a German soldier from revenge of a Soviet soldier, who was just freed from a concentration camp.
 However, Gejman cannot save the German soldier from being shot, which he hears as they make their way back towards the camp.
 In the camp, Hecker and other Soviet officers are shown by a former prisoner the full extent of Nazi atrocities, through the examples of the gas chambers and Genickschussanlage.